jcolag/entropy-arbitrage/2024-11-21-time-s-arrow-2.md

  > **CLEMENS**: Madam, I'd be delighted.
 So, this is a spaceship?
 You ever run into Halley's comet?

-Clemens had something of an obsession with [Halley's comet](https://en.wikipedia.org/wiki/Halley%27s_Comet), born two weeks after its 1835 perihelion and convinced---correctly, as it would turn out---that he'd die shortly after the 1910 perihelion.
+Clemens had something of an obsession with {% wiki Halley%27s_Comet|Halley's comet|en %}, born two weeks after its 1835 perihelion and convinced---correctly, as it would turn out---that he'd die shortly after the 1910 perihelion.
 Largely because of that bit of storytelling, the comet (and Twain's works) stayed in the news and other media around the 1986 perihelion, then when the comet released an enormous amount of dust in 1990--1991, the latter probably not too long before when they wrote the episode.

 Anyway, this shows a serious lack of imagination on the fictionalized writer's part, if that seems like the most exotic thing that he can think of in the universe.